 Saskatchewan

-Victoria Day is a paid holiday in Saskatchewan.
+Victoria Day is a statutory holiday in Saskatchewan.

 Yukon